-Interface slice pre-incubator with two or four rings
+Interface slice pre-incubator with two rings

 - Slices maintained for many hours at an interface with incubating media